 The plastered exterior parapet walls, main cornice, corner bands and bases, and surrounds of the doorways are painted white.
-Brick columns and window surrounds on the front of the Synagogue are left exposed, and the stone facing of the exterior has been painted a subdued ocher.
+The plaster has been removed from the brick columns and window surrounds on the front of the Synagogue (see Photos 3 and 4), and the stone facing of the exterior has been painted a subdued ocher.
 The metal roof of the Synagogue has been painted an iron oxide red.